 This field allows you to access the memory that is over 64MB in OS/2.
-The options are: Non-OS2 and OS2.

 3.1.2.16 HDD S.M.A.R.T.
 Capability

 The system board supports SMART (Self-Monitoring, Analysis and Reporting Technology) hard drives.
 SMART is a reliability prediction technology for ATA/IDE and SCSI drives.
 The drive will provide sufficient notice to the system or user to backup data prior to the drive's failure.
 The default is Disabled.
 If you are using hard drives that support S.M.A.R.T., set this field to Enabled.
 SMART is supported in ATA/33 or later hard drives.